OWASP/ASVS/README.md

 * https://www.owasp.org/images/3/33/OWASP_Application_Security_Verification_Standard_3.0.1.pdf (PDF)
 * https://www.owasp.org/images/f/f0/OWASP_Application_Security_Verification_Standard_3.0.1.docx (Word)

 The next version is going to be version 4.0, which is currently undergoing final changes.
-This is due for release in February 2019.
+This is due for release in March 2019.

 The requirements were developed with the following objectives in mind: